Edward Snowden: Leaks that exposed US spy programme

 Edward Snowden, a former contractor for the CIA, left the US in late May after leaking to the media details of extensive internet and phone surveillance by American intelligence.
 Mr Snowden, who has been granted temporary asylum in Russia, faces espionage charges over his actions.

-As the scandal widens, BBC News looks at the leaks which brought the US spying activities to light.
+As the scandal widens, BBC News looks at the leaks that brought US spying activities to light.

 US spy agency 'collects phone records'